 “The food coloring in the whole milk bowl will move the fastest because the dish soap bonds, or holds tight, with the fat in the milk.
 This bond is so strong that the water and the food coloring are pushed out.
 Everything else has to dance out of the way to make room for the dish soap and fat bond.
 Since there is less fat in 2 percent and 1 percent milk, you won’t see as much movement.
 In the bowl of skim milk, the dish soap has no fat to bond with, so the food coloring isn’t pushed away.”

-I hope you enjoyed seeing our Color Changing Milk Experiment!
+I hope you enjoyed seeing our Magic Milk Experiment!
 Try to complete this activity soon and tell us how it went!